nickjj/ansible-postgres/README.md

 ### Allow remote hosts to access your postgres server

 If your database is on a different host than the servers using your postgres connection then you need to white list them in your hba config.
-You can do that by populating `postgres_allow_access_from`.
+You can do that by populating `postgres_allowed_hosts`.

 ```